Dmitry Konov: Chairman of the Management Board

 From 2018, Konov served as Chairman of SIBUR's management board, focusing on the company's strategic tasks: digitalisation, circular economy development and business globalization.

 In 2018, together with Reliance (one of India's largest local manufacturers), Konov initiated the construction of a rubber production plant.
 Notably, this was the first time the SIBUR company licensed Russian intellectual technologies in India.

 Under Konov's management, SIBUR entered a period of active digital transformation: VR technologies began to be deployed enabling distant control over production processes and the operation of industrial equipment.
 The Amur GCC is a digital facility with automated control or remote maintenance of most processes.
 This setup could reduce the number of employees by at least half in comparison to Zapsibneftekhim.
 SIBUR was among the first companies, both globally and in Russia, to integrate a digital modeling system into petrochemical production by launching a high-precision project for modeling physical and chemical processes inside its low-density polyethylene reactor.

 As part of SIBUR's management team, Konov also transformed the company into an environmental leader in its industry and home country.
 In 2019, SIBUR became one of the first Russian companies to adopt a sustainable development strategy.
 Since 2020, it has focused on reducing carbon emissions and using recycled materials, including developing production of 'green' PET granules from recycled food packaging.

 In 2021, Sibur launched a net-zero collaboration platform with the WEF and global industry players to promote solutions to climate change.
 Forbes ranked Sibur among the top-10 environmentally friendly companies in Russia in 2021.

 In March 2022, the EU and the UK imposed sanctions directly against Konov.
 As a result, he decided to step down as chairman of the management board and left other management bodies of the company.
+Also he is under UK sanctions for previously holding positions at SIBUR and Alrosa, which he left in March-April 2022.
 In June 2022, Konov filed an appeal with the EU Court to be removed from the sanction lists, his lawyers arguing that "there is no factual or legal basis" for the sanctions.

 Other projects

-Konov is a member of the boards of trustees at MGIMO University, the Russian Basketball Federation, Saint Petersburg Graduate School of Management and Russian State University of Oil and Gas.
-Prior to that, he headed the board of trustees at Tyumen State University.

 He took part in the development of Russia's national framework for safe chemical management, which set the basis for technical and other regulations.
 For his contributions, he received the Russian Government's Science and Technology Award.